 On November 4, 2014, Bill Haslam was re-elected Tennessee’s governor with the largest victory in modern Tennessee history.

 In 2003, Haslam ran successfully for mayor of Knoxville and was re-elected in 2007 with 87 percent of the vote.
-As mayor, he balanced eight consecutive city budgets, tripled the Rainy Day Fund, focused city government on providing services in an efficient manner, helped found key education initiatives and recruited and retained thousands of jobs to Knoxville.
+As mayor, he balanced eight consecutive city budgets, tripled the Rainy Day Fund, focused city government on providing services in an efficient manner, helped found key education initiatives, and recruited and retained thousands of jobs to Knoxville.

-He and his wife, Crissy, a native of Memphis, have been married for 37 years and are blessed with three children and nine grandchildren.
+He and his wife, Crissy, a native of Memphis, have been married for thirty-seven years and are blessed with three children and nine grandchildren.
 For more than three decades they have been members of Cedar Springs Presbyterian Church (EPC) in Knoxville where Bill serves as an elder.